nehws/nehws.github.io/source/_pages/home.md

 many students, researchers, practitioners, and industry partners in the field of hardware security to share their work and foster new ideas.

+**We look forward to meet you on Friday, April 7, 2023 in the Egan Research Center 240 in Boston, MA!**

+* Presenting a poster?
+Make sure the format is 24x36 (WxH)
+* Making a presentation?
+Make sure to upload your slides according to the email instructions
 * [Call for contributions](images/nehws23-call-for-contributions.pdf)
 * [Call for sponsors](images/nehws23-call-for-sponsors.pdf)